 The other languages that people speak are Domari, Eastern Egyptian Bedawi Arabic, Nobiin, Siwi, and many more.
-The immigrant community speaks the languages like Armenian, Greek, and Italian.
+The immigrant community speaks languages like Armenian, Greek, and Italian.
 Furthermore, children at school are taught different languages like Italian, German, French, and English.

 History of Egyptian Civilization

-Egyptian civilization is one of the oldest and symbolic civilizations of the world.
+Egyptian civilization is one of the oldest and most symbolic civilizations in the world.
 It impacted the world for 3000 years.
 It is very important to understand the history of Egyptian civilization because civilization gives birth to languages.
 Before the independence of ancient Egypt, there were independent states that were located beside the river Nile.

 One of the best writing formats was Hieroglyphs.
 It uses Ancient Greek and Egyptian Demotic.
 It was innovated during the old reign.
 Moreover, it is the most decorative part of writing with 700 pictorial characters.
 After that, another form of writing was developed from the hieroglyphic system.

 This writing system was written with ink and it was used for different purposes.
 Another writing system called papyrus was invented.
 It helped the Egyptians in record keeping and communication.
-Furthermore, it helped the Egyptian culture to flourish for many years.
+Furthermore, it helped Egyptian culture to flourish for many years.

 The history of people speaking different languages in Egypt is very captivating.
 The Egyptian languages are a group of Afro-Asiatic languages.
 These languages in their classical form are known as Middle Egyptian.
-People used this dialect till the time when Roman Empire invaded.
+People used this dialect till the time when the Roman Empire invaded.